thebozzcl/thebozzcl.github.io/_posts/2020-02-03-added-comments.es_CL.md

 ## Segundo finalista: ¿puedes tener comentarios con sólo un sitio estático, y nada más?

-You can!
-If we kept everything that way, the only way to add comments is by changing the code of my site.
-This is exactly what [Staticman](https://staticman.net/) does: it pushes a change to the code base for each comment.
-It's such a delightfully odd solution, and it works pretty well!
-There's a catch, though: it takes a while for comments to show up because the site needs to be rebuilt each time.
-I opted to keep the site responsive and do it some other way.

 ¡Resulta que sí!
 Si mantuviéramos el sitio tal como está, la única forma de agregar comentarios es cambiando el código del sitio.
 Esto es exactamente lo que hace [Staticman](https://staticman.net/): empuja un cambio al repositorio del código para cada comentario. ¡Es una solución tan bizarra, pero que funciona tan bien!
 Tien un problema, eso sí: como cada comentario necesita una reconstrucción del sitio para mostrarse, los comentarios toman mucho tiempo en publicarse.
 Decidí mantener el sitio más dinámico y optar por otra solución.